kwant-project/kwant/doc/source/tutorial/tutorial4.rst

 in this example.

 As a next step we add the hoppings, making use of `~kwant.builder.HoppingKind`.
-Since we use our home-made lattice (instead of `kwant.lattice.honeycomb`), we have to define the hoppings ourselves:
+For illustration purposes we define the hoppings ourselves instead of using ``graphene.neighbors()``:

 .. literalinclude:: graphene.py
     :start-after: #HIDDEN_BEGIN_hsmc
     :end-before: #HIDDEN_END_hsmc

 The nearest-neighbor model for graphene contains only hoppings between different basis atoms.
-For these type of hoppings, it is not enough to specify relative lattice indices, but we also need to specify the proper target and source sublattices.
+For this type of hoppings, it is not enough to specify relative lattice indices, but we also need to specify the proper target and source sublattices.
 Remember that the format of the hopping specification